 Incredibly, the diamond is the only gemstone made of just one element – carbon.
 It is the hardest natural substance found on earth, leading many people to believe it is unbreakable.
 This is not true.
 A diamond’s crystal structure has “hard” and “soft” directions.
 A blow of sufficient force, in a very exact direction, can crack, chip, split or even shatter a diamond.

-More than 250 tons of ore need to be blasted, crushed and processed to produce just one carat of rough diamond.
+More than 250 tons of ore need to be blasted, crushed, and processed to produce just one carat of rough diamond.
 On average, each stone will lose 50 percent of its original weight during cutting and polishing.
-In one thousand polished diamonds, only one will weigh more than one carat.
+In a thousand polished diamonds, only one will weigh more than one carat.

 Diamonds come in a spectrum of colors.
 Colored diamonds are called “fancies.”
 Blue and pink diamonds are among the rarest, whereas yellow and brown are among the most common.
 Eighty percent of the world’s diamonds are not suitable for jewelry.
 These are used for industrial purposes.

 The diamond industry employs approximately ten million people around the world, both directly and indirectly, with roles ranging from mining to retail.
 America buys more than half of the world’s total gem-quality diamonds, accounting for the world’s largest diamond market.
 However, Botswana produces the most diamonds by volume.

 The most recent diamond discoveries were made in North America – in the Northwest Territories of Canada and in Colorado.

 If you want to mine your own diamonds, go to Arkansas.
 The Crater of Diamonds State Park is the world’s only diamond mine open to the public, where tourists and rock enthusiasts can dig for a fee.
 An average of 74,000 visitors come to the park each year, but only one out of 100 visitors find a diamond.